codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 ## Automatic incident detection strategies {: id="incident-detection-strategy"}

 The Pulse GitHub integration detects incidents automatically using [pull request reverts](#gh-incident-pr-revert).
 You can also choose [not to detect incidents via GitHub](#gh-incident-not-detect).

+!!! note
+    Pulse incident detection mechanism bases on pull request.
+Thus, Pulse can only detect incidents automatically if you configured the deployment detection strategy to use [merged pull requests](#gh-deploy-merged-pr).

 ### Use pull request reverts (based on default branch) {: id="gh-incident-pr-revert"}